The Finiteness Problem for Automaton Semigroups of Extended Bounded Activity

-Likely driven by such algorithmic results (as they show that the order/torsion problem remains decidable), Bartholdi, Godin, Klimann and Picantin \cite{bartholdi2020hierarchy} generalized the notion of activity to automaton monoids.\footnote{Although they do not clearly distinguish between automaton monoids and semigroups.} In order to keep certain desirable properties of the activity notion in the group case, their generalization rather uses the output instead of the input in order to define active words, which makes the geometric characterization based on the cyclic structure of the generating automaton less transparent.
+Likely driven by such algorithmic results (as they show that the order/torsion problem remains decidable), Bartholdi, Godin, Klimann and Picantin \cite{bartholdi2020hierarchy} generalized the notion of activity to automaton monoids.\footnote{Although they do not clearly distinguish between automaton monoids and semigroups.} In order to keep certain desirable properties of the activity notion in the group case, their generalization rather uses the output instead of the input for defining active words, which makes the geometric characterization based on the cyclic structure of the generating automaton less transparent.
 However, they still count those words that do not end in the/an identity state, which obviously is only a useful concept if such an identity state exists; in this case, however, the generated semigroup is necessarily a monoid.
-As a potential extension (that is also interesting for semigroups), they propose to replace the identity state by what is called the maximal NoCyWEx subautomaton (which necessarily generates a finite subsemigroup).
+As a potential extension (that is also interesting for semigroups), they propose to replace the identity state by what is called the maximal NoCyWEx subautomaton (whose definition is a bit technical but which necessarily generates a finite subsemigroup).

 However, there does not seem to be any reason to only consider this particular subautomaton.
 Instead, we introduce a different notion of extended activity where we may consider any subset $S$ of states (which is not a restriction as any finite set of semigroup elements may always be considered to appear as single states) that is closed in the sense that we may not leave $S$ by reading any word in the generators.
 A(n output) word is then \emph{$S$-active} if we do not end in a state in $S$ after reading it.
 This strictly generalizes all previous activity notions: if we let $S$ contain only the identity state, we obtain the activity notion for groups and monoids and, if we take $S$ as the NoCyWEx part of the automaton, we obtain the above extended activity.